shiva-g/ibd-gwas/writeup/log.md

 ### 20190121
 * after gsa, hapmap merge, no snp has less than 5% of samples missing
 * gsa bim files are 0/1!
-Not nucs
+Not nucs.
+Fixed
+* Next fix race in /mnt/isilon/microbiome/perry/ibd-gwas/data/interim/mds_dat/ibd_gsa_hapmap.dat

 ### 20190116
 * merging new gsa data is not simple b/c the snp IDs disagree